rwoll/CS051Proposal/README.md

 strategies as the course progresses.
 In the first lab, students would be limited to simply `pull`ing, `commit`ting, and `push`ing their changes;
 GitHub, at this point, would simply act as a dropbox.
-For subsequent labs, we would suggest strategic checkpoints at which to `commit`.
+For subsequent labs, we would suggest strategic checkpoints at which to `commit` in the instructions.
 This fits in well with the incremental development employed by the current write-ups.
-Later, the idea of `branch`ing would be introduced to help encapsulate the development process and the functional additions to each class.
+Later, the idea of `branch`ing would be introduced to help encapsulate the development process and the functional additions to each java class.

 ## General Architecture

-There are four main pieces to this new, proposed architecture, the starter code, the student’s code, the student’s submission, and the TA’s grading repositories.
+There are four main pieces to this proposed architecture, the starter code, the student’s code, the student’s submission, and the TA’s grading repositories.

-> N.B.
-All of the commands in this assignment can be performed using the EGit GUI interface.
-They are included as terminal commands below for ease of readability.
+> **NOTE:** All of the commands in this assignment can be performed using the EGit
+> GUI interface.
+They are included as terminal commands below for ease of
+> readability.

 * * *
 ![ArchitecureImage](/architecture_v.png)
 * * *

+1. Professor `push`es new labs to a master repository (`pull`-only for students).
+2. Students `pull` the lab into their local repository (and with it, into Eclipse).
+3. Each student `push`es their lab to their private GitHub sandboxed repository.
+4. The TA grading the section, (with a scripted command) `pulls` all the student changes in one command to their computer which has been configured to automatically show up in Eclipse at the start of the year.
+5. TA compiles each students code and leaves feedback directly through GitHub.

 #### The Starter Code